-If a student does not meet compulsory attendance requirements, the campus attendance committee will review the circumstances, using the guidelines at Board Policy FEC (Local), to determine whether the student will receive credit.
-Please see the Attendance Specialist in the school office if you would like an appeal form.
+If a student does not meet compulsory attendance requirements, the campus attendance committee will review the circumstances, using the guidelines at Board Policy FEC(Local), to determine whether the student will receive credit.
+Please see your student's Assistant Principal if you would like an appeal form.

 Students are required by State law to be in attendance for at least 90 percent of the days a class is offered per year in order to receive credit for the classes in which they are enrolled.
 Once a student is enrolled in school, the compulsory attendance laws apply.
 For the scheduled 180 days in the school year, each student must be in attendance 162 school days.

 If the student is absent from school on ten or more days or parts of days within a six-month period in the same school year or on three or more days or parts of days within a four-week period, the student’s parent may be subject to prosecution under Texas Education Code §25.093 and the student is subject to prosecution under Texas Education Code §25.094.for compulsory attendance law violation.
 LTISD is required to report violations of compulsory attendance laws to law enforcement authorities.

 A court of law may also impose penalities against both the student and his or her parents/guardians if a school-aged student is deliberately not attending school.
 A complaint against the parent may be filed in court if the student:

 - Is absent from school on ten or more days, or parts of days within a 6-month period in the same school year, or